 An all too common issue for a lot of dogs, unfortunately.
 Yet it is mostly preventable and is definitely treatable.

 My second dog as a child was a Boxer named Smudge and as all Boxers, he was very playful, cheeky and overall a great dog.
 Yet he was terrified of thunderstorms, he would absolutely panic.
 He would shake uncontrollably and would try to hide anywhere he could.
 At the time we all thought patting, holding and talking to him would help.
 Were we so wrong!
 So over the years, the behaviour became a lot stronger to the point he would escape the backyard and run for as long as he could.
-After one storm one night when we were not home he climbed the fence and was found over 20 kilometers away.
+After one storm one night when we were not home he climbed the fence and was found over 20 kilometres away.
 Luckily he was unharmed.

 I have seen dogs that have launched themselves through glass windows, chewed through doors, destroyed furniture, pace uncontrollably or will huddle into a corner in sheer panic and soaked with saliva.